oilandsugar/ritual-dust/content/folklore/way-of-life.md

 ![Mushrooms from a cemetery in Scotland](/img/folklore/way-of-life.png)

-> "It’s harder to be yourself than it is to be anybody else" **- Andrew Jackson Jihad**

 This is in no way intended to be general advice or universal truth, it's what worked for me in life so far.
 These are the result of a long distillation process, introspection, life experiences, therapy and meditation.
 It will definitely change in the future, like myself.

 [Listen to nature](#cultivate-a-relationship-with-nature) •